 The information and data contained herein have been compiled from government and nongovernment technical reports and from material supplied by various manufacturers and are intended to be used for reference purposes.
-Neither the United States Government nor Quanterion Solutions Incorporated warrant the accuracy of this information and data.
+Quanterion Solutions Incorporated does not warrant the accuracy of this information and data.
 The user is further cautioned that the data contained herein may not be used in lieu of other contractually cited references and specifications.

-Publication of this information is not an expression of the opinion of the United States Government or of Quanterion Solutions Incorporated as to the quality or durability of any product mentioned herein and any use for advertising or promotional purposes of this information in conjunction with the name of the United States Government or Quanterion Solutions Incorporated without written permission is expressly prohibited.
+Publication of this information is not an expression of the opinion of Quanterion Solutions as to the quality or durability of any product mentioned herein and any use for advertising or promotional purposes of this information in conjunction with the name of Quanterion Solutions Incorporated without express written permission is prohibited.

-ISBN-10: 1-933904-43-7 (Hardcopy)

-ISBN-13: 978-1-933904-43-6 (Hardcopy)
+ISBN-10: 1-933904-70-4 (Hardcopy) ISBN-13: 978-1-933904-70-2 (Hardcopy)

-ISBN-10: 1-933904-44-5 (CD-ROM)

-ISBN-13: 978-1-933904-44-3 (CD-ROM)

-Copyright © 2013 by Quanterion Solutions Incorporated.
-This handbook was developed by Wyle Laboratories, the prime contractor in the operation of the Department of Defense Reliability Information Analysis Center (RIAC) under Contract HC1047-05-D-4005.
-The Government has a fully paid up perpetual license for free use of and access to this publication and its contents among all the DOD IACs in both hardcopy and electronic versions, without limitation on the number of users or servers.
-Subject to the rights of the Government, this document (hardcopy and electronic versions) and the content contained within it are protected by U.S. Copyright Law and may not be copied, automated, re-sold, or redistributed to multiple users without the express written permission.
+Copyright © 2015 by Quanterion Solutions Incorporated.
+This publication was developed by Quanterion Solutions Incorporated.
+This document (hardcopy and electronic versions) is protected by U.S. Copyright Law and may not be copied, automated, re-sold, or redistributed to multiple users without the express written permission.
 The copyrighted work may not be made available on a server for use by more than one person simultaneously without the express written permission.
 If automation of the technical content for other than personal use, or for multiple simultaneous user access to a copyrighted work is desired, please contact 877.808.0097 (toll free) or 315.732.0097 for licensing information.